Minecrafthyr/model_optis_and_fixes/README.md

   - Tweak mob head/skull item display ([MC-91869](https://bugs.mojang.com/browse/MC/issues/MC-91869 "Mob heads/skulls (except dragon head) are barely recognizable as such when held (held awkwardly in first person view")).
   - Tweak block rotation display ([MC-114274](https://bugs.mojang.com/browse/MC/issues/MC-114274 "The rotation of some blocks in hand/GUI does not match rotation when placed")).
   - Tweak some items display, they are not floating on hand or head now.
-- `Small_Back_Faces`
-  - Cactus and small dripleaf has some pixels back face.
+- `Small_Back_Faces`: Cactus and small dripleaf has some pixels of back faces.

 ### Textured